 The launch of Prime Stations is already proving a hit in the US, although Amazon has yet to reveal any figures for the number of Prime Music users in the UK.
 Paul Firth, Amazon UK’s head of music, has reportedly stated that there are “millions” of Prime customers in the UK, and the music service’s month-on-month growth has been expanding “at a faster rate than expected.”

-The bundled pricing strategy could also be a way to sway music consumers from the likes of Spotify, especially since Prime is cheaper than the annual cost of a Spotify subscription.
-But Firth insists Prime Music is “not in competition with Apple or Spotify” as it does not target hardcore music fans and is based on a different financial model.
+Amazon Prime Music is part of the Amazon Prime bundle, which comes alongside Amazon’s Prime Instant Video.
+The bundled pricing strategy could be a way to sway music consumers from the likes of Spotify, especially since Prime is cheaper than the annual cost of a Spotify subscription.
+However, Firth insists Prime Music is “not in competition with Apple or Spotify” as it does not target hardcore music fans and is based on a different financial model.

 Prime Music has also launched in Germany and Japan, alongside the UK and the US, making it available in four of the world’s largest music markets.
 Pandora, on the other hand, is only available in the US.
 It’s interesting to see Amazon expanding its music service across the globe and offering radio features before Pandora.